chrisisler/chips/API.md

 ```

 #### C.pipe()
+Pipe takes the output of the first function, and feeds that result as the input to the next function.
-A variadic function that composes the supplied functions in the order given.
+A variadic (N-ary) function that composes the supplied functions in the order given.
+C.pipe receives N functions as arguments: f1, f2, f3, ..., fN (where N is any number).
+f1(A -> B), f2(B -> C), f3(C -> D), ..., fN(Y -> Z)
+Then C.pipe(f1, f2, f3, ..., fN) pipes each function, receiving A and outputting Z.
 ```javascript
 var adultsOver30 = C.pipe(C.filter(a => a.age > 30), C.map(a => a.name));
 adultsOver30([{name: 'karen', age: 32}, {name: 'mike', age: 26}]); //=> 'karen'